History

 Leadership

-SLG members develop leadership skills through workshops, guest speakers and panels, group discussions, and–most importantly–action.
+SLG members develop leadership skills through workshops, guest speakers, group discussions, and action.
 While the program sets the foundation for your development, you’re encouraged to take the next step on your own (with the team’s support, of course).
-Step out of your comfort zone, discover your leadership style, and gain first-hand experience in a culture where there are no failures, only opportunities to improve.
+Step out of your comfort zone, discover your leadership style, and gain first-hand experience in an environment where development is prioritized above all else.

 Education

 No prior sustainability knowledge or experience is required!
-We take the time to bring you up to speed on the latest science on the climate crisis, sustainability at Wake, intersectional environmentalism, and the psychology behind social change efforts.
-Even if you already consider yourself a seasoned expert, you’re bound to learn something new.
+One of the goals of SLG is to make sure that everyone gains a solid understanding of climate science, sustainability at Wake, distribution of climate impacts, and the psychology behind social change efforts.
+Whether you’re new to sustainability or a seasoned expert, you’re bound to learn something new.
 SLG is a great way to discover your passion and chart your path forward at Wake Forest.

 Through fun team bonding activities, collaborative meetings, interactive workshops, group outreach, and the occasional outdoor excursion, SLG members get to know each other pretty well!
-The sense of community we work hard to develop extends outside the group as well, as you’ll engage with other students, create sustainability-themed events, coordinate with campus leaders like RAs, and ultimately put together your own group project that makes a lasting impact on campus.
+The sense of community we work hard to develop extends outside the group as well, as you’ll engage with other students, create sustainability-themed events, and collaborate with campus leaders like RAs and Faculty Fellows as you work to leave a lasting impact on campus.

 Brian Cohen